Skip to main content

 Financial Situation

 For example, if you are doing data entry, and the average is roughly $20 per hour, you can charge $23.
 Your rate will depend on your experience and confidence in the job.
-However, you should still set it at less than $30 to expand your base and have more customers.
+However, you shouldn't set it above $30 as this will leave you with fewer customers.

-When you have your own brand, there is no set limit on your salary.
+When you have your own brand, their is no set limit on your salary.
 As you become more and more popular, your profit will increase.
-You are paid for your results, and the hourly rate is measured by your company's popularity and positive reviews.
+You are paid for your results, and the hourly rate is measured by the popularity and positive reviews of your company.

 Comparison No. 6